 where $\rho_s$ is the substructure density, $\rho_p$ is the piezoelectric material density, while $\textbf{B}_I$ and $\textbf{Z}$ are defined as

-From equations (\ref{SistEq-1}) and (\ref{SistEq-2}), also considering that excitation and response are harmonic signals of the form $a_b(t) = A_b e^{i\omega t}$ and $v(t) = V_o e^{i\omega t}$ (where $i=\sqrt{-1}$), it is possible to define the Frequency Response Function (FRF) that relates the amplitudes of the output voltage $V_o$ and the excitation acceleration $A_b$ for a specific frequency $\omega$.
-The FRF is defined as follows
+From equations (\ref{SistEq-1}) and (\ref{SistEq-2}), also considering that excitation and response are harmonic signals of the form $a_b(t) = A_b e^{i\omega t}$ and $v(t) = V_o e^{i\omega t}$ (where $i=\sqrt{-1}$), it is possible to define the Frequency Response Function (FRF) that relates the amplitude of the output voltage $V_o$ and the excitation acceleration $A_b$ for a specific frequency $\omega$.
+The voltage and power FRF are defined as follows

-The FRF, given by equation (\ref{Hv_equation}), characterises the dynamic response of a PEH subjected to a harmonic excitation (acceleration at the base of the PEH).
-However, when the PEH is intended to be used for real applications, the excitation of the PEH could potentially differs from a harmonic signal.
-As consequence, base the design of PEHs on equation \ref{Hv_equation} could lead to sub-optimal designs.
-To circumvent this limitation, it is necessary to extend the modeling process to enable the study of any arbitrary excitation, i.e., performing the time integration of equations (\ref{SistEq-1}) - (\ref{SistEq-2}).
-Time integration is a computationally intensive process, then, if an optimisation requires to perform a time integration to evaluate the objective function, the problem could becomes computational intractable (in particular for long time series).
+The FRFs, given by equations (\ref{Hv_equation}) and (\ref{HP_equation}), characterise the dynamic response of a PEH subjected to a harmonic excitation (acceleration at the base of the PEH).
+However, when the PEH is intended to be used for real applications, the excitation of the PEH could potentially differ from a harmonic signal.
+To circumvent this limitation, it is necessary to extend the modelling process to enable the study of any arbitrary excitation, i.e., performing the time integration of equations (\ref{SistEq-1}) - (\ref{SistEq-2}).
+Time integration is a computationally intensive process, then, if an optimisation requires to perform a time integration to evaluate the objective function, the problem could become computationally intractable (in particular for long time series).
 In order to reduce this computational burden, the IGA model is coupled with a Modal Order Reduction, which is discussed next.